 Meet our doctors:

-Dr. Rosenberg lives in Wilton with her husband, Joe Kropf.
-Their son, Adam is currently enrolled at the SUNY College of Optometry, and hopes to join Wilton Family Eye Care when he graduates.
+Dr. Rosenberg lives in Wilton with her husband, Joe Kropf and their son, Adam, who has recently graduated from the SUNY College of Optometry and has joined Wilton Family Eye Care.

 In her spare time Dr. Rosenberg enjoys long walks, playing piano, and dance.